-When the Winston family acquired their property just south of Nacogdoches in the 1980s, it was largely land that had been cut and not replanted.
-Since then, it has been carefully restored and transformed into a showplace on how to produce timber and quality wildlife habitat.
+When the Winston family acquired their land near Nacogdoches in the 1980s, much of it had been cut, but not.
+Ever since it has been carefully restored and transformed into a showplace on how to produce timber and quality wildlife habitat.

-Today, Virginia Winston and sons Simon and Dee, own and operate the 3,400-acre Winston 8 Ranch, a verdant medley of pine forest, longleaf pine, open range and wetlands providing food and shelter for a resurging population of white-tailed deer, northern bobwhite quail and wild turkey.
+Virginia Winston and sons, Simon and Dee, own and operate the 3,400-acre Winston 8 Ranch.
+It's a verdant medley of pine forest, longleaf pine, open range and wetlands providing food and shelter for white-tailed deer, northern bobwhite quail and wild turkey.

 Winston 8 Ranch

 The ranch is regularly used for research by the Stephen F. Austin State University's College of Agriculture and Forestry, and by state and federal agencies as a demonstration area on forest management.
 It is also a destination for educational and recreational opportunities.
 Through a partnership with the National Wild Turkey Federation, the Winstons have hosted students and disabled hunters at special events on the ranch.

 Dedicated to sound management principles and stewardship, the Winstons have implemented an active wildlife habitat improvement program that involves timber management, prescribed burning, invasive species control, and native habitat restoration.
 The family uses prescribed burning to reduce the threat of wildfires and to provide habitat for wildlife.